fxnai/fxn-llm-js/example/README.md

   setChunks(chunks);
   ```

-> [!TIP]
   > In production systems, you might opt for using advanced chunking algorithms from LLM libraries
   > like Langchain or LlamaIndex.
 </details>

 <details>
   <summary>2.
 Building a Vector Database</summary>

+  ### Building a Vector Database
   When the user enters their first query, we check whether our vector database has been created.
 In our case, our
   vector database is simply an array of OpenAI embeddings, each mapping to a chunk of the uploaded document from the
   previous step: